natesymer/sansom/README.md

 Sansom
 ===

-Scientific, philosophical, abstract web 'picowork' named after Sansom street in Philly, where it was made.
+No-nonsense web 'picowork' named after Sansom street in Philly, near where it was made.

 Philosophy
 -

-***A piece of software should not limit you to one way of thinking.***
+***A framework should not limit you to one way of thinking.***

-You can write a `Sansomable` for each logical unit of your API, but you also don't have to.
+- You can write a `Sansomable` for each logical unit of your API, but you also don't have to.

-You can also mount existing Rails/Sinatra/Rack apps in your `Sansomable`.
+- You can also mount existing Rails/Sinatra/Rack apps in your `Sansomable`.
 But you also don't have to.

-You can write one `Sansomable` for your entire API.
+- You can write one `Sansomable` for your entire API.

 Fuck it.

 ***A tool should do one thing, and do it well.
 (Unix philosophy)***

 A web framework is, fundamentally, a tool to connect code to a URL's path.

-A web framework doesn't provide an ORM, template rendering, shortcuts, nor security patches.
+Therefore, a web framework doesn't provide an ORM, template rendering, shortcuts, nor security patches.

 ***A web framework shall remain a framework***